sguzman/math-research/README.md

 - does euler-lagrange equation map to an easier problem and then solve it?
 - what is the manual analogue of calculus of variation?
 - Discrete/Continuous invariant calculus
+- Using the laplacian operator to incrementally/analytically convert any function to another in a continuous manner
 - using complex numbers to model curvature